-These notes provide guidance to Official Veterinarians (OV's) and exporters and should have been issued to you together with export certificate 732EHC and its continuation 732CON.
-These Notes for Guidance (NFG) are not intended to operate as a standalone document but in conjunction with certificate 732EHC.
+These notes provide guidance to Official Veterinarians (OV's) and exporters and should have been issued to you together with export certificate 6372EHC.
+These Notes for Guidance (NFG) are not intended to operate as a standalone document but in conjunction with certificate 6372EHC.